sudheerj/vuejs-interview-questions-korean/README.md

        address: Object
      }
      ```
-     As mentioned in the above code snippet, you can list props as an object, where the properties’ names and values contain the prop names and types, respectively.
+     As mentioned in the above code snippet, you can list props as an object, where the properties' names and values contain the prop names and types, respectively.
 36.  ### What is the data flow followed by props?
      All props follows a one-way-down binding between the child property and the parent one. i.e, When the parent property is updated then that latest prop value will be passed down to the child, but not the otherway(child to parent) around.
 The child component should not mutate the prop otherwise it throws a warning in the console.
      The possible mutation cases can be solved as below,